 C&H Hawaiian Grill

 After soldiers explore the world, many come back with appetites for the foods of the world and so Killeen has an amazing collection of foreign restaurants.
 One of my favorites is C&H Hawaiian Grill, which serves authentic Hawaiian food moist kalua pork, chicken katsu (basically fried chicken comfort food) and of course Hawaiian side staples of white rice and macaroni.
+Since we filmed this segment, C&H Hawaiian Grill has moved to nearby Harker Heights.

 Taiwan Dragon Chinese Restaurant